 Your major structure

-You must complete quantitative studies as part of your degree.
-The standard selection of quantitative subjects for Economics students is Quantitative Methods 1 and Econometrics 1.
+This major can be taken in the Bachelor of Arts and the Bachelor of Commerce and requires you to complete quantitative subjects as part of your studies.
+The standard quantitative subject selection for Economics major students is Quantitative Methods 1 and Econometrics 1.

-- Two level 2 compulsory subjects (usually at second year) and 12.5 points (usually one subject) of level 2 elective subjects
+- Two level 2 compulsory subjects and one level 2 elective subject

-- NOTE: Of the level 3 elective subjects, students must complete at least one subject with an ECON prefix, and one subject with an ECOM prefix
+- Three level 3 elective subjects, which includes one subject with an ECON prefix, and one subject with an ECOM prefix

-- Two level 1 compulsory subject (usually first year) ECON10004 Introductory Microeconomics, and ECON10003 Introductory Macroeconomics
+- Two level 1 compulsory subjects: ECON10004 Introductory Microeconomics and ECON10003 Introductory Macroeconomics

-In your first and second year you will complete core subjects that are prerequisites for your major, and be introduced to the three main pillars of economics: macroeconomics, microeconomics and econometrics.
-Most of your breadth subjects will come in these two years.
+In your first and second year, you will complete core economics subjects that are prerequisites for your major and introduce you to the three main pillars of economics: macroeconomics, microeconomics and econometrics.
+Most of your breadth subjects will come in these two years also.

 If you are following the specialist path for those who are strong in maths, first and second years include calculus and statistics.

-In your final year you will complete a mix of major subjects and commerce electives, breadth and commerce electives.
+In your final year you will complete a mix of economics major subjects, breadth and commerce electives.